bb-public/docs.buddybuild.com/README.md

 International license ([CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)).

-You are free to share, copy, and redistribute the material in this repo in any medium or format.
-Buddybuild cannot revoke these freedoms so long as you follow the license terms.

 ## Purpose

-Buddybuild makes this repo available for several reasons:
+Buddybuild makes this repo available for a couple of reasons:

 * GitHub issues make it easy to request specific fixes to the documentation.